agencyenterprise/masky/docs/tutorial.md

 ![Import](./import.png)

 With the images imported, go to the Images tab, click on an image, and start drawing bounding boxes!
+For this project we need two labels - `mask` and `face`.
 Make sure to pick the correct label in the top left area of the screen.
 If there are multiple objects in the image, you can mark each one with its own bounding box.

 ![Bounding Boxes](./bounding_boxes.png)

-Finally, it's time to train you model!
+Finally, it's time to train your model!
 Go to the Train tab, and click Start Training.
 You'll have to pick either a Cloud Hosted or Edge model.
 For this tutorial you want Edge, since we'll be running inferences on the user's device.
 I'd also pick "Optimize for faster predictions", since inferences will be running pretty frequently on the video stream.
 Finally you'll have to pick a node hour budget.
 When getting started, I'd go for only an hour or two, to keep in the free tier.
 If you have more budget, then you can go for a full 24 hours.
 In any case, the training will stop as soon as the model converges, and you'll only be billed for the hours you actually use.

 Then just click Start Training.
 You'll get an email when it's done.
 In the meantime, you can go do something else, or start looking at the React half of the project!
 Once you get that email, congrats, you just trained a neural network!

 The last step is to actually get the model.
 Click the TensorFlow.js option on the Test & Use tab, and export it to a bucket.
 You can then download it and add it to your react project.
-Or, just [make the bucket public](), and reference it directly from your React code!
+Or, just make the bucket public (see [the Google Storage docs](https://cloud.google.com/storage/docs/access-control/making-data-public#buckets) for how to do that), and you can reference it directly from your React code!
 Speaking of which, it's now time to start writing some React.

 ## React app